JaredPap/pcbi/README.md

-# HAKE: Hierarchy-Aware Knowledge Graph Embedding
+# KCHML: Knowledge-aware Contrastive Heterogeneous Molecular Graph Learning for Property Prediction
 This is the code of paper **Knowledge-aware Contrastive Heterogeneous Molecular Graph Learning for Property Prediction**